David Rockefeller Distinguished Service Professor

 Hansen’s recent work focuses on uncertainty and its relationship to long run risks in the macroeconomy.
 He explores how models that incorporate ambiguities, beliefs, and skepticism of consumers and investors can explain economic and financial data and reveal the long-term consequences of policy options.
 Hansen, Thomas J. Sargent, and their coauthors have recently developed methods for modeling economic decision-making in environments in which uncertainty is hard to quantify.
 They explore the consequences for models with financial markets and characterize environments in which the beliefs of economic actors are fragile.

-Hansen also serves as co-principal investigator, along with Andrew Lo of MIT, on the Macro Financial Modeling Initiative (MFM).
+Hansen also serves as co-principal investigator, along with Andrew Lo of MIT, on the Macro Financial Modeling Project (MFM).
 This research group works to develop macroeconomic models with enhanced linkages to financial markets, with the aim of providing better policy tools for monitoring so-called systemic risks to the economy.

 In addition to the Nobel prize, Hansen has also received many other awards and honors.
 Hansen won the 2010 BBVA Foundation Frontiers of Knowledge Award in the Economics, Finance and Management “for making fundamental contributions to our understanding of how economic actors cope with risky and changing environments.”
 He also received the CME Group-MSRI Prize in Innovative Quantitative Applications in 2008 and the Erwin Plein Nemmers Prize in Economics from Northwestern University in 2006.
 In 1984, he and Kenneth J. Singleton were awarded the Frisch Medal from the Econometric Society for their paper, “Generalized Instrumental Variables Estimation of Nonlinear Rational Expectations Models.”